You Can Take It with You

 I recently achieved a milestone in my life: going off to college.
 For me, this meant going about five miles from home and moving into a residence hall with a bunch of complete strangers.
 Hey, you’ve got to start somewhere.

 Those who think “You can’t take it with you” should now hear this: With ADHD, you can take it with you.
 Preparing myself for a new environment, I packed the usual essentials (sheets, clothes, etc.).
-However, I also packed some things that, in retrospect, seem absurd to the point of psychosis (a bubble machine, for instance?).
+However, I also packed some things that, in retrospect, seem absurd (a bubble machine, for instance?).

 Don’t ask what I was thinking.
 I don’t know.
 I do know that I didn’t plan for some of the most crucial requirements of college.
 I have compiled a list for anyone who may choose to follow in my footsteps.